Skip to content

 Wrapping Up

 These were the Apple Watch WR50 and WR100 water resistance ratings.
 They are exclusive to the Apple Watch but assure you of better water protection.
 We also discussed the difference between the standard IP68 rating and WR50/WR10 ratings.
 Anyways, what do you think about the Apple Watch’s water resistance?
-Tell us in the comments below, and stay tuned with WearablesToUse for more informative articles!
+Tell us in the comments below, and stay tuned for more informative articles!

 nv-author-image